Let It Snow! Let It Snow! Let It Snow!: Frank Sinatra version

 American singer Frank Sinatra released a version as a single in 1950 that featured The B. Swanson Quartet.

 Certifications

 Dean Martin version

 American singer Dean Martin released a version of the song in 1959, as part of his album A Winter Romance, and a re-recorded version in 1966, as part of The Dean Martin Christmas Album.
-The song entered the Billboard Hot 100 for the first time in 2018.
+The song entered the Billboard Hot 100 for the first time in 2018 and every year since, peaking at number 8 through 2023, with a total of 29 weeks in the Top 100.